Dally Messenger: Career Postscripts 1914

 He was awarded Life Membership of the New South Wales Rugby League in 1914.

 In July 1914, just before the World War I began, Dally was persuaded to come out of retirement to enter "The Kicking championship of the Commonwealth" sponsored by the Australian Rules administrators.
 This was knockout competition from all states ending in a final between Dally and Herbert Lim.
 Kicks between the posts from 45 yards out along the touchline and a fifty yard kick from the centre.
 Dally won this accuracy section.

 In the longest kick section Dally was up against the giant champion, Dave McNamara, from the Essendon and St Kilda teams in Melbourne.
 McNamara kicked 67 yards (61+ metres) from boot to landing point.
 Dally, although he had kicked many longer distances in his playing career could not quite make it on the day.

 Life after football

 In addition to his rugby prowess, Messenger was a talented cricketer, canoeist and sailor.
-After the end of his rugby league career, he ran a couple of hotels in Sydney and Manilla, New South Wales and a banana plantation in Mount Buderim, Queensland.
+After the end of his rugby league career, he ran a couple of hotels in Sydney (Albion Park Hotel, cnr Market and Elizabeth Streets) and in Manilla (The Royal Hotel), and a banana plantation in Mount Buderim, Queensland.
 He later worked as a carpenter in the NSW Department of Public Works.